Carht/clj-telebot/README.md

 # telbot-upfiles

-For share filesystem files using Telegram.
+For sharing files from filesystem using a Telegram bot.

+Para compartir archivos del sistema de archivos usando Telegram

 ## Installation